sukieoduwole/my_darey.io_projects/project7_loadblancers_with_nginx/readme.md

 ### Step 5
 Pasted the public IP address of the Nginx server on a web browser
 ![final_result](./images/final_result.png)

+*Refresh the web browser to see the load balancer alternate the webservers by displaying its public IP-addresses*

 ### Project completed